BertilBraun/Paper-Implementations/papers/sampling/README.md

 # Sampling Strategies in Language Generation

-This directory contains an implementation of various sampling strategies used in language generation models, focusing on methods like greedy decoding, top-k sampling, nucleus (top-p) sampling, and beam search.
+This directory contains an implementation of various sampling strategies used in language generation models, focusing on methods like greedy decoding, top-k sampling, nucleus (top-p) sampling, beam search, and structured output sampling.

 ## Overview